Please ensure Javascript is enabled for purposes of website accessibility

 Here’s How a Business Loan Affects Personal Credit

-Personal and business credit history are kept separate for the most part.
+Personal and business credit histories are kept separate for the most part.
 But there are instances when they can cross over.

 This often happens when a business loan comes with a personal guarantee.
 It’s common for small business owners, such as sole proprietors and partners.
 A personal guarantee means that if your business defaults on its loan, you are personally responsible for repaying it.
-The lender can collect payments from you, and seize personal assets to satisfy the debt, if necessary.
+If necessary, the lender can collect payments from you and seize personal assets to satisfy the debt.
 If this happens, the defaulted business loan could show up on your personal credit reports.

-In some cases, you might use your personal credit to fund a business venture.
+Sometimes, you might use your credit to fund a business venture.
 Again, this is common for startups and small businesses.
 For example, you might take out a personal loan or line of credit to finance your business, in which case the debt and its payment history will show up on your personal credit reports and impact your personal score.
 Missed payments will negatively impact your personal credit rating.

 Business Loans Won’t Affect Your Personal Credit in These Situations

 The good news is that a business loan won’t have any impact on your personal credit if you take steps to keep the two separate.
-For example, you borrow using your EIN and don’t make any personal guarantees.
+For example, you borrow using your employer identification number (EIN) and don’t make any personal guarantees.

-Your business structure can make a big difference, too.
-For instance, incorporated companies (such as LLCs, C corporations and S corporations) with business loans rarely impact the owner’s or partner’s personal credit since they have their own corporate identity when used for lending purposes.
+Your business structure can also make a big difference.
+For instance, incorporated companies (such as LLCs, C corporations, and S corporations) with business loans rarely impact the owner’s or partner’s personal credit since they have their own corporate identity when used for lending purposes.

 Keeping Your Business and Personal Credit Separate

-As you can see, it’s a good idea to keep your business and personal finances separate whenever possible.
-The way you manage your personal finances can look a lot different than the way you handle your business, and you wouldn’t want one to negatively impact the other.
+As you can see, keeping your business and personal finances separate whenever possible is a good idea.
+How you manage your finances can look different than how you handle your business, and you wouldn’t want one to impact the other negatively.

 That said, sometimes it’s necessary to put your personal credit on the line to get a business up and running.
-Personal guarantees are fairly common in business financing, such as merchant cash advances.
+Personal guarantees, such as merchant cash advances, are fairly common in business financing.
 However, it can become a headache — and a threat to your financial well-being — if your business encounters money troubles and defaults on that debt.

-If you’re struggling with business debt such as an MCA, it’s important to consult with a trusted legal advisor.
-At Tayne Law, we’ve been advising business clients and helping them resolve their business debt problems for more than two decades.
+Consulting with a trusted legal advisor is essential if you’re struggling with business debt such as an MCA.
+At Tayne Law, we’ve been advising business clients and helping them resolve their business debt problems for over two decades.
 We offer a free, no-obligation phone consultation to learn how we work and how we might be able to help you.
 So don’t struggle with business debt longer than you have to.
 Give us a call at toll-free at (866) 890-7337 or fill out our short contact form.

 Money moves to help you stay on track